Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 ---

-*Nirvāṇa* is often held in esteem across schools—but without consensus on what it actually is.
+*Nirvāṇa* is the express goal of the Buddhist path—but without consensus on what it actually is.

 At root, the word is metaphorical: *nir* (“out”) + *vāṇa* (“blowing”)—the extinguishing of a flame.